StrangeGirlMurph/Facial-Landmark-Detection/README.md

 + Annotating a video to get technical measurements.

 ## Things to deal with
-+ The video window doesn't have fixed aspect ratio... (open-cv sucks...)
++ The video window doesn't have fixed aspect ratio... (opencv sucks...)

 ## Models
 + V1 was trained in 43 min on a Ryzen 5 3600.
 (Epochs: 20, Batch size: 256, Validation split: 0.2)
 + V2 was trained in 15 min on a Colab GPU.
 (Epochs: 100, Batch size: 256, Validation split: 0.2)
-  + loss: 3.3800 - masked_mean_absolute_error: 1.0319 - masked_accuracy: 0.6474
+  +

 ## Notes
 + The "test dataset" doesn't include labels for the data.